uktrade/pii-secret-check-hooks/README.md

 ## Excluding false positives from the NER hook
 Add your own list of entities that should be excluded in the .pii-custom-ner-exclude file.

+## Generating an exclude file with a list of NER entities to exclude
+If you want to output NER entities into a single file (very useful when setting up a repo), you can add the --exclude_output_file to your pre-commit configuration as follows:

+    id: pii_secret_file_content_ner
+    args: [--exclude_output_file=exclude_file_path]
+    ...

+where `exclude_file_path` is the path to the exclude file you want to output to.

 ## Initial run
 Run the following command to identify issues in your repo.